top of page

 Principle Investigator (PI)

-You can expect me to:
+You can expect Ben to:

 • Maintain a vision of where the lab is going.

-• Support your career development by introducing you to other researchers in the field, writing recommendation letters for you, promoting you and your work in talks.
+• Support your career development by introducing you to other researchers in the field, writing recommendation letters for you, and promoting you and your work in talks.

-• Meet with you regularly to plan and troubleshoot projects, and to work with you to develop a career strategy that meets your long term goals.
+• Meet with you regularly to plan and troubleshoot projects and to work with you to develop a career strategy that meets your long-term goals.

 • Help you develop a team of mentors to help support you.